tekknolagi/isdt/lecture-notes/3-bld.md

         ret
 ```

-You might notice that our chosen variable names are gone (no more `x`), there
+You might notice that our chosen variable names are gone (no more `x` and we
+have these funky-looking `eax`, `edi`, `.LBB0_1`, etc), there is no more
-is no more obvious math (`x * factorial (x - 1)` is also gone), and the
+obvious math (`x * factorial (x - 1)` is also gone), and the instructions
-instructions appear to be a bit more regular looking... more linear.
-These are
+appear to be a bit more regular looking... more linear.
+These are the qualities
-the qualities that people normally ascribe to lower-level languages.
+that people normally ascribe to lower-level languages.

 <!-- TODO: talk about object files -->